 - Dealers will need to provide a copy of the PRRS and PEDv test results and, if applicable, the herd plan number to markets, if swine are delivered to markets.

 - Dealers are encouraged to collect and keep the PRRS and PEDv test results to document they have been checked.

 - The herd plan expiration date and herd plan number are in the upper right hand corner of the first page of the herd plan.

-- Dealers are required to collect and keep CVIs when required for interstate movement.
+- Dealers are required to collect and keep certificates of veterinary inspection (CVIs) when required for interstate movement.

-- Dealers are required to keep records as required in Wis.
+- Dealers must maintain records as required by Wis.
 Admin.
 Code § ATCP 12.